Establishing Goals to Improve Performance

 CSRs should focus on only one or two behaviors to improve upon in order to be set up for success.
 If a CSR has too many behaviors to focus on, they may find it overwhelming to improve on all behaviors.
 To help CSRs be successful in improving their contact resolution performance, they should meet with their supervisor to review their contact resolution goals and share their goal statement.
 After three months, the CSR and supervisor should meet again to review the CSR’s progress in meeting their goal statement and improving their performance.

 The most common feedback that SQM receives from CSRs is that their supervisor is not skilled at coaching them on how to improve their contact resolution performance.
-To assist clients with their CX improvement efforts, SQM offers a CSR Coaching Model based on four key steps:
+To assist clients with their CX improvement efforts, SQM offers a Agent Coaching Model based on four key steps:

 Step 1: The assessment process is an ongoing customer survey business practice.
 When a supervisor assesses CSR calls, they need to determine the strengths and weaknesses for resolving calls and improving CX.